14 people favorited this theater

 In June 2007, the building was purchased by Reel Cinemas, who refurbished the cinema, restoring many original features.
 The cinema re-opened as the Reel Cinema on 19th June 2009, with a black tie gala and the appropriately named film “Transformers:Revenge of the Fallen” showing on the main 880 seat screen upstairs.

-In early 2010, a 40-seat screen 4 was opened in former unused office space, and later in 2010, a 35-seat screen 5 opened in former retail space.
+In early-2010, a 40-seat screen 4 was opened in former unused office space, and later in 2010, a 35-seat screen 5 opened in former retail space.
+On 31st August 2017 it was closed for refurbishment and has been taken over by Everyman Media Group.
+It re-opened on 30th December 2017 with a reduced capacity and with 4 screens.
+Seating is now provided for 144, 53, 53 & 20.